Special Educational Needs Policy

 - the SEN register

-John Hampden and Tetsworth Federation of Schools strives to be fully inclusive.
+John Hampden and Tetsworth Federation of Schools strive to be fully inclusive.
 It acknowledges the range of issues to be taken account of in the process of development.
 All pupils are welcome, including those with SEN, in accordance with the LEA admissions policy.
 If a parent wishes to have mainstream provision for a child with a statement/E.H.C.P. the LEA must provide a place unless this is incompatible with the efficient education of other pupils, and there are no reasonable steps that can be taken to prevent the incompatibility.

 At John Hampden and Tetsworth Federation of Schools: